-a push button for your solderless breadboardDesigned by Frank Buss, Ships from Germany
+a push button for your solderless breadboardDesigned by Frank Buss in Germany

 This is a push button for your breadboard.
 How it looks like when plugged into a breadboard:

 The button configuration is SPST-NO, which means single pole, single throw, normally open.
 So if you use for example a 10k pullup, you can use this button to short this to GND, e.g. for the reset pin of a microcontroller, or a digital input pin of an Arduino.
 It is just one switch, but accessible from both sides.
 This is the circuit diagram: